carineang/tp/docs/UserGuide.md

 Format: `viewnote INDEX`

-* Displays the note of the person at the specified `INDEX`.
+* Displays the note of the client contact at the specified `INDEX`.
-* The index refers to the index number shown in the displayed person list.
+* The index refers to the index number shown in the displayed client contact list.
 * The index **must be a positive integer** 1, 2, 3, …​

 Example:
-* `note 3 nt/Away for a long time` changes the note of the 3rd person from the top in the address book into "Away for a long time".
+* `viewnote 3` displays the note of the 3rd client contact from the top.
-* `sort /n` followed by `note 2` changes the note of the 2nd person from the top listed in the sorted address book.
-* `note 1` changes the note of the 1st person from the top in the address book into a blank note.
+* `viewnote 1` displays the note of the 1st client contact from the top.

 ### Undoing a command : `undo`